tommililja/Farse/README.md

 let (?=) = Prop.opt
 ```

-We can create a simple parser.
+We can create this simple parser.

 ```fsharp
 open Farse